355x/mod_updater/README.md

-Easily update modpacks to different Minecraft versions with the Modrinth API (Labyrinth).
+Easily update modpacks to different Minecraft versions with the Modrinth API (Labrinth).

 How to use: